Arch-Network/book/src/getting-started/validator-staking.md

-# Validator Staking Guide
+# Running Your Node

+> ⚠️ **Mainnet Status**: Arch Network mainnet has not launched yet.
+This guide currently covers testnet operations.
+ARCH token staking and mainnet validator operations will be available when mainnet launches.
+More details coming soon.
+>
+> 🔒 **Validator Pool Status**: The staking validator pool is currently closed membership.
+When mainnet launches, the validator pool will initially be limited to approved participants and will be opened to the public at some point in the future.

-This guide will walk you through the process of staking ARCH tokens to become a validator on the Arch Network.
-As a validator, you'll be an integral part of the network's security and computation infrastructure.
+This guide will walk you through the process of operating an Arch Network validator node on testnet, including future staking mechanisms and network participation.
+When mainnet launches, validator operators will be an integral part of the network's security and computation infrastructure.

 <div class="toc">
 <h2>Contents</h2>